-Helps with skin issues like eczema, psoriasis and dermatitis (eczema is a chronic inflammatory condition of the skin, while psoriasis is an autoimmune disease that causes red patches on your body)
+Helps with skin issues like eczema, psoriasis, and dermatitis (eczema is a chronic inflammatory condition of the skin, while psoriasis is an autoimmune disease that causes red patches on your body)

 Helps with stretch marks and scarring after they appear

 If you’re looking for a product that moisturizes and keeps your skin smooth, body lotion is the best choice.
 In fact, many dermatologists recommend it over body oils because it’s less likely to cause irritation or clog your pores.
-Body lotion also has more emollients (which are fatty substances that prevent water loss), making it an ideal choice if you have dry skin or tend to live in a cold climate.
+The body lotion also has more emollients (which are fatty substances that prevent water loss), making it an ideal choice if you have dry skin or tend to live in a cold climate.

-It’s important to note that not everyone can use body lotion: some people may find that they are sensitive or even allergic to ingredients used in these products.
+It’s important to note that not everyone can use body lotion: some people may find that they are sensitive or even allergic to the ingredients used in these products.
 If this is the case for you, stick with body oil instead!

 Body lotions come in many different formulas—some contain SPF protection while others offer wrinkle-fighting benefits—so there’s something for every type of skin concern out there (even acne).